-A typical PMB cohort consists of ~7 students.
-At any given time, there are approximately 40-45 students in the program.
+PMB offers a world-renowned educational experience in the heart of a thriving metropolitan area.
+A typical PMB cohort consists of seven to ten students.
+At any given time, there are approximately 45 students in the program.

-- Coursework during years one and two
+- completing coursework during years one and two;

-- At least one teaching assistantship
+- holding at least one teaching assistantship;

 Faculty research interests include: